 I mentioned that we also visited the VW Works in Wolfsburg, a visit that turned out interesting even for a non-car geek like me.
-We saw part of the production but of course, it was not allowed to take photos there.
-But it was OK to do so in the Vintage Cars (Oldtimers in German) exhibition.
+We saw part of the production, but of course, it was not allowed to take photos there (can't make it too easy for the Chinese *wink*).
+But it was OK to do so in the Vintage Car (Oldtimers in German) exhibition.
 So here are some fun old cars.

 A very old oldtimer

 It looks more like an XXL bicycle that has sprouted a third wheel, but the thing does indeed have a motor.
 Unfortunately, my brain didn't remember all the names of those cars.
-There were more than just VW models in the exhibition, though.A coach without horses
+There were more than just VW models in the exhibition.

 It looks really flashy with those rocket-like thingies (tail fins

 , thank you Hank and Carla) along the back.
 A show off car, I bet.
-Probably drank gasoline like a blood-starved vampire, too. *grin*A Star Trek model
+Probably drank gasoline like a blood-starved vampire, too. *grin*

 Well, it's not really a car used in Star Trek, but it looks the part.
 You can imagine Spock looking at it in his usual expressionless way, "and I am supposed to ride in that